Increased war fears after several explosions are heard across Belarus

 Around 50% of Belarus’ state debt is owned by Russia, and the country is therefore dependent on Russia refinancing and restructuring its debt as large repayments become due this year.

 Belarus’ Prime Minister Roman Golovchenko met last week with his Russian counterpart to request more Russian support for Belarus’ economy.
-Moreover, Lukashenko’s son (probably accompanied by Golovchenko) flew home from UAE today after a two-day visit in what were probably negotiations for loans.
+Moreover, Lukashenko’s son (probably accompanied by Golovchenko) flew home from UAE on Friday after a two-day visit in what were probably negotiations for loans.

 While discussions on loans could have been conducted over the phone between Lukashenko and Putin, a possible participation of Belarusian troops in Ukraine requires more deliberation.
 This is probably why Lukashenko and Putin held 5-hour long negotiations in Moscow last Friday, March 18.